“Sooo,” Lafer began, her voice hushed by the hand raised before her face. “This is a bit creepy, huh?”

 “This being the hundreds of unblinking eyes?”
 Kon whispered.
 Though his gaze was fixated on the cavern’s shadowy depths, he could see the girl nod in the corner of his vision.
 Vigor was reluctant too, looming just beside her.
 With the light and heat of his aura kept low they were stuck huddling within arms reach.

 “Nah,” said Lafer.
 “Ebi and Flow would have warned us if they were.
 Kusi and Tamer must have put them here to guard from intruders, though it doesn’t seem like we count.
 Their heartbeats are slow, almost like they’re sleeping.
 We should be fine so long as we don’t provoke them.
 Creeped out?
 Definitely.
 But fine.”

 Kon hoped so.
 Wallbats were no joke.

 The creatures were everywhere, their malleable flesh molded around jutting rocks and into narrow crevices.
-If not for the countless blinking eyes, they would seem as natural as the scenery, the shadows of their thin, rubbery bones visually similar to cracks in the stone.
+If not for the observant eyes, they would seem as natural as the scenery, the shadows of their thin, rubbery bones visually similar to cracks in the stone.
 Flat black eyes glistened a dark red as they peered into Vigor’s molten luminescence.
 If the nocturnal beasts could see either of the humans, they would only make out their silhouettes faintly against the light.
 It was for the wallbats’ benefit that Vigor kept his aura dim, not Kon’s or Lafer’s.